-Sweden's public pension statement, the Orange Envelope,11 was introduced in 1999 to coincide with the introduction of the new multipillar pension system.12 At the same time, the government launched a separate public information campaign to educate workers about the new system.
+Sweden's public pension statement, the Orange Envelope, was introduced in 1999 to coincide with the introduction of the new multipillar pension system.
+At the same time, the government launched a separate public information campaign to educate workers about the new system.
 The statement is called the Orange Envelope because once a year the Swedish Pension Agency (SPA) sends it by mail in a bright orange envelope; the color orange was chosen to distinguish it from other types of government mail.
 According to the law, anyone with pension rights (that is, anyone who has contributed to the system) during the previous year must receive a statement (Nyqvist 2008).

 Contents.
-The Orange Envelope provides personal information on the NDC and premium pension accounts (called the national public pension): (1) the value of each account (including the changes in value since the last statement), (2) pension credits for each account (based on information from 2 years before), (3) administrative and fund fees charged for each account, and (4) the amount received for the survivor bonus for each account (the pension balance of workers who have died before reaching the age of retirement, which is distributed among the surviving members of their birth cohorts).
-For the premium pension account, there is also a breakdown by fund, the allocation of each fund that the accountholder chooses, and the actual distribution.
+The Orange Envelope provides personal information on the NDC and premium pension accounts (called the national public pension): (1) the value of each account (including the changes in value since the last statement), (2) pension credits for each account (based on information from 2 years before), (3) administrative and fund fees charged for each account, and (4) the amount received for the survivor bonus for each account (the pension balance of workers who have died before reaching the age of retirement, which is distributed among the surviving a.
+The 1999 survey applied only to younger workers who received the truncated version of the Statement of Contributions (SOC).